Human albumin, 20% 100 ml

 Gastrointestinal tract disorders: vomiting, nausea

-Skin and subcutaneous tissue disorders: rash, rash, itching
+Skin and subcutaneous tissue disorders: urticaria, rash, itching

 General disorders and reactions at the injection site: hyperthermia, chills